 Incidentally, you can use the leftover seed pulp as a facial mask or body scrub.
 Some users even find it useful as an addition to their compost heaps.

-Are There Any Hemp Milk Dangers I Need to Be Worried About?
+Are There Any Hemp Milk Dangers I Should Worry About?

 As long as it comes from a reputable brand, hemp milk is perfectly healthy.
-However, an increasing number of non-dairy milk options contain processed ingredients that are known to pose a threat to your health.
+However, an increasing number of non-dairy milk options contain processed ingredients that could threaten your health.
 As a result, we urge you to avoid hemp milk that includes any of the following:

-- Carrageenan: This is a seaweed-based additive that is so damaging to your digestive tract it is used to induce colitis in lab animals!
+- Carrageenan: This is a seaweed-based additive.
+It is so damaging to your digestive tract; it is used to induce colitis in lab animals!
 According to the World Health Organization (WHO), carrageenan is a possible human carcinogen.

-- Natural Flavors: Be wary of any hemp milk that contains the phrase ‘natural flavors’ as part of its ingredients list, because it enables companies to avoid the requirement of outlining its use of additives such as artificial sweeteners and MSG.
+- Natural Flavors: Be wary of any hemp milk that contains the phrase ‘natural flavors’ as part of its ingredients list.
+Companies that do so avoid the requirement of outlining its use of additives such as artificial sweeteners and MSG.

 - Vegetable Oils: Hemp milk that also contains canola oil, corn oil, soybean oil, or safflower oil is bad news.
-Getting liters of oil from corn is hard work and typically involves the use of high heat and high pressure, toxic solvents, and other agents that damage the delicate chemical structure of fatty acids.
-Sadly, soy and corn oils are also likely to come from GMO crops.
+Getting liters of oil from corn is hard work.
+It typically involves the use of high heat and high pressure, toxic solvents, and other unwanted agents.
+It is a combination that damages the delicate chemical structure of fatty acids.
+Sadly, soy and corn oils often come from GMO crops.

 Hemp Milk vs. Almond Milk

-While organic hemp milk is a relatively new phenomenon (at least where the general public is concerned), almond milk has been a health-conscious person’s go-to traditional milk alternative for a long time.
-We will go through the benefits of hemp milk in more detail below, but first, let’s see what almond milk brings to the table.
+Organic hemp milk is a relatively new phenomenon (at least where the general public is concerned).
+In contrast, almond milk has a long history as the health-conscious person’s go-to traditional milk alternative.
+We will go through the benefits of hemp milk in more detail below.
+First, let’s see what almond milk brings to the table.

-Although creating homemade hemp milk is slightly easier, you shouldn’t have much trouble with DIY almond milk as it is made simply by soaking almonds in water for a few hours.
+Although creating homemade hemp milk is slightly easier, you shouldn’t have much trouble with DIY almond milk.
+Soak almonds in water for a few hours.
 Next, drain them and blend with more water until it has a milky texture.
 Drain the almond ‘milk’ and set the leftover bits aside.
-It is ideal for vegans or those who have an intolerance to lactose, and it has a lot of vitamins, minerals and overall health benefits.
+It is ideal for vegans or those who have an intolerance to lactose.
+Almond milk also has a lot of vitamins, minerals, and overall health benefits.